 Diabetes: risk factor of pancreatic cancer

-When we eat our food is digested and glucose (sugar) is produced.
+When we eat, our food is digested, and glucose (a type of sugar) is produced.
 The amount of glucose in the blood is regulated by the hormone insulin.
 This hormone is produced in the pancreas.
-Insulin converts glucose into energy, if your body cannot make enough insulin, or use its own effectively you have diabetes.
+Insulin converts glucose into energy that your body can use.
+If your body cannot make enough insulin, you could develop diabetes.

 - Urinating more often than usual, particularly at night

 - Increased hunger

 This type is usually diagnosed in children and young adults, but it can develop at any age.
 Although certain genes can play a role in type 1 diabetes, they are not the only factors involved.
 It is an autoimmune condition, where the body’s immune system mistakenly attacks insulin-producing cells, meaning that not enough insulin is produced.
 Those with type 1 diabetes are insulin-dependent.

 This is the most common type of diabetes.
 It may develop slowly, usually over the age of 40.
 The pancreas no longer produces enough insulin or has become resilient to insulin.
 This type of diabetes is caused by behaviour and lifestyle choices e.g. lack of exercise, unhealthy diet.

 This type is common following pancreatic surgery when all or part of the pancreas has been removed, therefore less able to produce insulin.
 This often leads to increased complications and greater dependence on insulin.
 Find out more about type-3 diabetes here.